-Imagine that everywhere you go, everything you do on the internet; are tracked and closely monitored.
-Then all of the information gathered about you is sold to the highest bidder by the internet giants (you know them).
+Imagine that everything you do online is tracked and closely monitored everywhere you go.
+Then, all the information gathered about you is sold to the highest bidder by the internet giants (you know them).
 That’s how the internet works today, but there is a solution – Brave Browser.

 “As a user, access to your web activity and data is sold to the highest bidder.
 Internet giants grow rich, while publishers go out of business.
 And the entire system is rife with ad fraud” –Brave.